birdie1/dmax-scraper/README.md

 4. Check help with `python dmax.py -h`

 ## How it works
-1. Contacts DMAX API and gets video ids plus sonicToken from cookie
+1. Contacts Discovery API to get tokens and show + video data
-2. Sends sonicToken and video id(s) to the player API which returns the link(s)
+2. Sends token and video id(s) to the player API which returns the link(s)
-3. Download files and saves filename into `downloaded.txt`